edelstone/actionverb.com/index.md

 ---
 layout: default
-title: Secure and usable IT services delivered to fully satisfied customers.
+title: Secure and Performant Infrastructure-as-a-Service
 ---

 # Secure and Performant Infrastructure-as-a-Service

 We're Action Verb.

-We build Platforms and Infrastructure that IT and Engineering professionals can leverage to power their products and services.
+We build Platforms and Infrastructure that Engineering and Marketing professionals leverage to power their products and services.

-Our company consists of 9 full time USA-based engineers and designers, as well as sales and support outposts in France, Germany, and Latin America.
+Our company consists of 7 full time USA-based engineers, as well as sales and support outposts in France, Germany, and Latin America.